-44 This includes professional chambers or suites.
+45 This includes professional chambers or suites.

-BCA building classification Annual operating hours Description Evidentiary requirements for BCA building classification verification Class 6 buildings 5,000 A shop or other building for the sale of goods by retail or the supply of services direct to the public, including: an eating room, café, restaurant, milk or soft drink bar a dining room, bar area that is not an assembly building^{45,} shop or kiosk part of a hotel or motel a hairdresser or barber shop, public laundry, or undertakers establishment market or sale room, show room service station46.
+BCA building classification Annual operating hours Description Evidentiary requirements for BCA building classification verification Class 6 buildings 5,000 A shop or other building for the sale of goods by retail or the supply of services direct to the public, including: an eating room, café, restaurant, milk or soft drink bar a dining room, bar area that is not an assembly building^{46,} shop or kiosk part of a hotel or motel a hairdresser or barber shop, public laundry, or undertakers establishment market or sale room, show room service station47.
 At least one geo-tagged photograph of each space type that clearly verifies the building classification.
-Upgrade schematic and legend with clear references to the building classification One of the following: Regulatory or contractual operating licence which relates to the classification of the building (where applicable) Web page printouts (only applicable for upgrades ≤ 200 VEECs) showing the service provided and the premises address (where an official webpage address is not available, the web page print out can be sourced from a shopping centre directory, True Local or Yellow Pages web page) Web page printouts (applicable for upgrades > 200 VEECs) printouts47, including the official web page address, showing the service provided and the premises address
+Upgrade schematic and legend with clear references to the building classification One of the following: Regulatory or contractual operating licence which relates to the classification of the building (where applicable) Web page printouts (only applicable for upgrades ≤ 200 VEECs) showing the service provided and the premises address (where an official webpage address is not available, the web page print out can be sourced from a shopping centre directory, True Local or Yellow Pages web page) Web page printouts (applicable for upgrades > 200 VEECs) printouts48, including the official web page address.
+Annual essential safety measures report Any other third-party documentation which verifies the building classification, as deemed acceptable by us49.

-45 Assembly building means a building where people may assemble for:
+46 Assembly building means a building where people may assemble for:

-(a) civic, theatrical, social, political or religious purposes including a library, theatre, public hall or place of worship or

-(b) educational purposes in a school, early childhood centre, preschool or the like, or

-(c) entertainment, recreational or sporting purposes including:
+(a) civic, theatrical, social, political or religious purposes including a library, theatre, public hall or place of worship or (b) educational purposes in a school, early childhood centre, preschool or the like, or (c) entertainment, recreational or sporting purposes including: